tinsever/google-font-installer/README.md

 # CLI

-First of all you have to install google-font-installer in your system
+First of all you have to install google-font-cli in your system

 ```
-$ npm install -g google-font-installer
+$ npm install -g google-font-cli
 ```

-Now, from your terminal emulator, you can use the command `gfi`
+Now, from your terminal emulator, you can use the command `gfcli`

 ### Search a font

 ```
-$ gfi search [family_name]
+$ gfcli search [family_name]
 ```
 The search is really permissive, so you can specify only few characters and view all the font families that contains these characters.
 Words order is also not important.
 For instance, search for _Source Sans_ or _Sans Source_ will produce the same result.